Skip to content

 • Next-generation technology that “sees” like a human does, enabling it to easily automate testing for applications that were previously difficult or impossible to automate

-• Codeless, resilient automated tests that separates the technical information of an application with the automation model, allowing automation rates of 90% or more
+• Codeless, resilient automated tests that separate the technical information of an application with the automation model, allowing automation rates of 90% or more

-• Risk-based approach to testing that reduces risk in software releases while cutting the overall number of tests in the automation suite
+• A risk-based approach to testing that reduces risk in software releases while cutting the overall number of tests in the automation suite

-• Automatically create and provision on-demand stateful data for even the most complex scenarios
+• The ability to automatically create and provision on-demand stateful data for even the most complex scenarios

 Author: